JamesByers/Beginning-Python-workshop/2_Python tools/Python tools.md

 ### In order to do any work with python, you'll need a set of tools at your disposal
-The tools discussed in this lesson allow you to create, compile, and distribute the code necessary to complete all the steps of a python development workflow
+The tools discussed in this section allow you to create, compile, and distribute the code necessary to complete all the steps of a python development workflow

 #### By the end of this section you will be able to...